tvadhisti/inventory_list/README.md

 5. Create a function in views.py that returns an HTML template containing your application name, your name, and your class.

 First, I created the HTML file in a new directory called "templates" inside the main application.
-Then, I connected views to templates by adding "from django.shortcuts import render" in the views.py file located in the main application and added the following code:
+Then, I connected views to templates by adding ```from django.shortcuts import render``` in the views.py file located in the main application and added the following code:

 ```
 def show_main(request):